Bylaws of FfGK, The Swedish Fine Art Print Society

 FfGK’s affairs are managed by the Board of Directors elected at the Annual General Meeting.
-The Board is comprised of the Chairman, the Vice Chairman together with five other board members.
-Election of the board is staggered: the Chairman and two of the regular board members are elected one year, and the Vice Chairman and the three remaining board members are elected the following year.
-A quorum is constituted when at least five ordinary board members or their alternates are present.
+The Board is comprised of the Chairman, the Vice Chairman and another five to eight ordinary board members.
+Election of the board is staggered: the Chairman and and least two of the regular board members are elected one year, and the Vice Chairman and at least three ordinary board members are elected the following year.
+A quorum is constituted when at least half of the board members are present.

 Also elected at the Annual General Meeting for a period of one year: